liprec/azurebi-docs/powerbi-visuals/hierarchy-slicer.md

 - **Background** - Background color for the items
 - **Text size** - Text size used for the header

+## Limitations

+The current version (v1.5.5) has the following limitations

+- Bookmarks are not supported.
+Will be addressed in the next release
+- Maximum number of hierarcht items is 4,000.
+Will be addressed in the next release
+- Persistent Slicers are not supported.
+- Sync Slicers are not yet supported: the custom visuals API is preventing this.
+- Export to PowerPoint/Emails is not possible as the slicer is not certified and cannot be certified
+- Visualize the slicer as a dropdown will not happen as the API doesn't support this

 ## Changelog

 See for the list of changes [here](xref:pbi/hierarchyslicer/changelog).